Cuba, New York

 Cuba is a town on the western border of Allegany County, New York, United States.
 The village of Cuba lies within its borders.
 The federally recognized tribe of Seneca Native Americans has a reservation on the western town line.
 As of the 2020 Census, the total population was 3,154.

 Geography

 According to the United States Census Bureau, the town has a total area of 35.8 sqmi, of which 35.1 sqmi is land and 0.7 sqmi (1.95%) is water.

 The west town line is the border of Cattaraugus County.

-The Southern Tier Expressway (Interstate 86 and New York State Route 17) pass through the town, running east-west.
-New York State Route 305 is a major north-south highway that intersects New York State Route 446 in the village of Cuba.
+The Southern Tier Expressway (I-86 and NY 17) pass through the town, running east–west.
+NY 305 is a major north–south highway that intersects NY 446 in the village of Cuba.

 Cuba is on the main line of the Western New York & Pennsylvania Railroad, which operates the former Erie Railroad between Hornell, New York and Meadville, Pennsylvania.